rdkcentral/meta-rdk-broadband-apps/docs/installing-toolkit.md

 ## 3. Sync DAC / LCM Repos

 !!! warning "TO DO"
-    Build a specific released version of DAC, not just whatever the latest happens to be.
+    Include specific release versions of DAC or LCM in the build.
+Don't just pull latest code.
+We need stable releases.

 === "DAC"